ROI of CSR

 Employees, Public & Media

 Invite the public to join your employees during some company volunteer projects.
-Your nonprofit partners handle non-employee sign-ups, and also send out requests for news coverage.
-Feedback from participants and partner charities on social media - words, pictures and videos could reach and influence thousands of people.
-Your business does good things for the community - and your company leverages community engagement as a means to help define its identity, brand and authenticity.
-It's first-hand proof of good corporate citizenship.
+Your nonprofit partners handle non-employee sign-ups and send out requests for news coverage.
+Feedback via social media from participants and partner charities - words, pictures and videos could reach and influence thousands of people.